-This special split bear season will be open to youth, ages 8 to 17, Class Q holders and Class XS holders.
+This special split bear season will be open to youth less than 18 years old, Class Q holders and Class XS holders.

 The first segment will be held Sept.
-14-15, 2024, on private and public lands in all or parts of 26 counties open to bear hunting with or without dogs (see page 42).
+13-14, 2025, on private and public lands in all or parts of 26 counties open to bear hunting with or without dogs (see page 42).
 Bears may be hunted with or without dogs during this segment.

 The second segment will be held Oct.
-19-20, 2024, on private and public lands in 51 counties open to a firearms deer hunting season.
+18-19, 2025, on private and public lands in 51 counties open to a firearms deer hunting season.
 The use of dogs is prohibited during this segment.
 See page 8 for exception when tracking a mortally wounded bear.

 Daily bag limit is one bear that counts towards the hunter's annual bag limit.
-Two black bears may be taken during the archery; crossbow; Special Split Youth, Class Q and Class XS; and firearms seasons combined, provided that at least one bear must be taken in Boone, Fayette, Kanawha, Logan, McDowell, Mingo, Nicholas, Raleigh or Wyoming counties.
+Two black bears may be taken during the archery; crossbow; Special Split Youth, Class Q and Class XS; and firearms seasons combined, provided that at least one bear must be taken in Boone, Fayette, Kanawha, Logan, McDowell, Mingo, Raleigh or Wyoming counties.